 9.1 Introduction:

-The following technical regulations are set out in accordance with Motorsport UK specified format, and it should be clearly understood that if the following texts do not clearly state that you can do it, you should adopt the principal that you cannot.
+The following technical regulations are set out in accordance with Motorsport UK specified format, and it should be clearly understood that if the following texts do not clearly state that you can do it, you should adopt the principle that you cannot.

 Anything that is not explicitly authorised in writing by the Championship Committee and anything that is not specified either in these regulations or in any Official Championship Bulletin is therefore strictly forbidden and thus will be regarded as a breach of these Technical Regulations and may be penalised as described in section 4.
 It should be clearly understood that technical regulations will be strictly enforced and any modification, addition, variation, tuning or removal other than specifically permitted in these regulations is prohibited.